DennisDean/Large-Scale-PSG-Analysis-Student-Projects/README.md

 Large Scale PSG Analysis Student Projects
 =========================================
-What is great about sleep research is that it requires people with a wide range of talents working together to approach problems.
-The projects described below are targeted at interdisciplinary types, engineers and computer scientists.
+The motivation for the projects described below is to help make analyzing thousands of sleep studies common place.
+The projects are targeted at interdisciplinary types, engineers and computer scientists.
 All of the projects require programming.
+The projects could be developed in many different language.

 Are you a biology major and want to strengthend your programming skills, well there will be projects for you too.
 I suggest you start with a tutorial for your language of choice.
 Python and JAVA are the most popular languages.
 MATLAB is my language of choice.
-The projects could be developed in many different language.
-Coders of all types are welcome

-Below is a list of projects that I believe will promote reproducible sleep research.
-The goal of the projects below is to help make analyzing thousands of sleep studies common place.
+Ther may be slight bias for the selection of examples that include MATLAB source code.

 Do you have a project you want to post?
 Send me and email and I will post it here.
 Did you complete one of the projects?
 Email me so that we can post a link to your solution.